Dark-Energy/Dynalinks-web-extensions/library_end.md

+*Library for working with ports, connects and messages*

+5 reasons was to creating this library.

+1) conviency
+2) reusability, once written code may be used multiply times
+3)
+4)
+5) Especially one.
+There is a opportunity of isolation all code parts, related to different between Firefox and Chrome.
+And resolve this difference.

 Especially for work with message and connection and port and other ugly matter i created this library.

 Ojbect PortObjListener (name, run)